rishabhhanday/stomp-client-ng/README.md

 2. ERROR -the server can send the client an ERROR frame and disconnect the client for any specific reason.

-## How to run and play with application
-##### Steps
-1. npm install
-2. npm start

-OR

-Simply open the index.html in root folder

 ##### Below are the references .
 1. https://www.notion.so/HTTPS-for-Spring-boot-application-d729e13114374922af9693cd17ebccee
 1. https://www.notion.so/STOMP-3b52b0d3f43b4785884997caddedfd8b